zuestmedia/zmtheme-app/readme.txt

 This is the core of ZM Theme Framework to build completly modular PHP OOP WordPress Themes which can be edited with ZM Plugin Template Editor and Customizer.

 == Changelog ==

+= 0.9.6 =
+* Remove: Colors and Gradients config files, theme.json is enough now and adds css vars to head in editor and frontend
+* New: CSS Type Selection
+* Update: CssVars Order

 = 0.9.5 =
 * Fix: Com-Type and Module labels fixed